flagshipcompany/shopify-app-public/README.md

 ####Schedule Pickups
-From this page, you can schedule pickups for the shipments you made from SmartShip.
+From this page, you can schedule pickups for the shipments you made from Flagship.
 ![Pending Pickups](img/pending_pickups.png)

 * **Tracking Number**